lcdonaldson/Genesis/README.md

 TypeScript - will start with ts-(example: ts-first_project)

-Javascript Repos - will start with js- (example: js-first_project)
+Javascript Repos - will start with js-

 Angular Repos - will start with ang-